Smoked Wood Barbeque's at The Olde English Tudor Inn

 The beautiful county of Cornwall in the far south west of England is a magnet for tourists and holidaymakers with its fabulous beaches, surfing spots, incredible views, cliff top walks, historic landmarks and a landscape of immense diversity all supported by a pleasantly mild climate.
-Visitors are not only spoilt for choice on destination, but also on accommodation, with some wonderful old English guest houses, cottages and hotels at their disposal or an alternative option would be a unique Treehouse accommodation
+Visitors are not only spoilt for choice on destination, but can also enjoy a summers's barbeque using smoked cooking woods and enjoy fantastic accommodation, with some wonderful old English guest houses, cottages and hotels at their disposal or an alternative option would be a unique Treehouse accommodation.

 Charms of the Cottage